 Doors open for registration at 9:35 AM

 Curator Club instructors are certified teachers assisted by Messiah College students.
-All staff members—instructors and assistants—have current clearances.
+All museum staff members have current clearances.

 Curator Club members receive an annual membership card for free admission to The Oakes Museum of Natural History, a certificate for three free children's admissions to bring a friend, and a Curator Club t-shirt.

 For more information call 691-6082 (option 2) or email us at email@example.com